-- 5 Position the front wheel between the front fork legs with the axle resting inside the fork drop out.
-Important!
-Be sure the wheel is as centered as possible between the fork legs.
-Figure 3.8 - 6 Place the clip retaining washer on the axle and slide it up against the fork drop out.
+- Loosen the axle nuts on the front wheel.
+If there is a washer inside of the axle nut, it belongs outside of the fork dropouts.
+Figure 3.12 - 2 Position the front wheel between the front fork legs with the axle resting inside the fork drop out. - Important!
+Be sure the wheel is as centered as possible between the fork legs. - 3 Place the clip retaining washer on the axle and slide it up against the fork drop out.
 Make sure the hooked end is inside the small hole of the fork dropout.
-Figure 3.9 - Insert the end of each fender brace over the clip retaining washer.
-Figure 3.10 - 8 Place the two outer axle nuts on and tighten evenly.
+Figure 3.13 - Place the two outer axle nuts on and tighten evenly.
 Tighten one side part way, then tighten the other side and repeat until both sides are tightened securely.
-Be sure that the wheel remained centered between the fork legs. - If the wheel is off center, loosen the axle nut on the side that has a smaller gap between tire and fork leg and use your hand to push the wheel to a centered position; hold the wheel with one hand and tighten the axle nut and check again.
+Be sure that the wheel remained centered between the fork legs. - If it is off center, loosen the axle nut on the side that has a smaller gap between tire and fork leg and use your hand to push the wheel to a centered position; hold the wheel with one hand and tighten the axle nut and check again.
 Repeat if needed to be sure the wheel is centered and securely tightened.